First Timer's Guide to Cannon

 Read through all tabs on the 'Know Before You Go' page

 We've tried to cover everything that has changed over the past year and continues to change this year at Cannon, on the Know Before You Go page, which covers everything from buying tickets, parking, updated covid policies, where to boot up, food & beverage offerings and more.
 Read thoroughly so you're not surprised when you arrive.
 With your help and preparedness, we can continue to enjoy another season in its entirety.

 Proper clothing, equipment & essentials

 The two most important layers are the ones closest to your skin and the one on the outside.
 The best underlayers are absorbent and "wick" perspiration away from your skin.
-The outermost layer, including pants, should be wind and water resistant (cotton clothes such as jeans and sweatpants absorb water, making you wet & cold) You'll also need warm, weather resistant gloves/mittens, warm socks (wool or synthetic), a neck warmer & COVID appropriate face covering (required) and a hat or helmet.
+The outermost layer, including pants, should be wind and water resistant (cotton clothes such as jeans and sweatpants absorb water, making you wet & cold) You'll also need warm, weather resistant gloves/mittens, warm socks (wool or synthetic), a neck warmer & COVID appropriate face covering (strongly recommended) and a hat or helmet.
 For children, as well as adults, the best way to stay warm is to dress in layers.
 As conditions and weather change, you'll want the option to add or remove layers to adjust to temperature.
 Remember, you will NOT be able to store bags or extra gear in the lodge so plan appropriately.

 Proper Eye & Skin Protection